Today's Bible Reading: Luke 19

 Reflecting and Thinking

 We have no indication that Zacchaeus thought Jesus was a king.
 Some who assembled, perhaps outside the door of Zacchaeus's house, listened to Jesus' parable of the minas (similar to the parable of the talents in Matthew) because they thought the kingdom of God was going to appear immediately.
-The clearest indication that the story of Jesus is reaching a climax is in the Triumphal Entry and the temple confrontation.
-The Pharisees are upset that Jesus is being declared a King--"Blessed is the King who comes in the name of the Lord."
+The clearest indicators that the story of Jesus is reaching a climax are the Triumphal Entry and the temple confrontation.
+The Pharisees are upset that Jesus is being declared a King -- "Blessed is the King who comes in the name of the Lord."
 When they ask him to quiet the throngs, Jesus says there is no way to keep the message quiet.
 How sad!
 They did not recognize the time of God's coming to them.

 Have you ever failed to recognize God's presence?
-In the world today, many do not have personal experience with kings and queens.
+In the world today, most do not have any personal experience with kings and queens.
 What does it mean to you that Jesus is king?
-Do you think Jesus would consider our churches as places of extraneous activities more than as places of prayer?
+Do you think Jesus would consider our church buildings as places of extraneous activities more than as places of prayer?

 Heavenly Father God, we praise and honor you for your wisdom in sending Jesus to be King over a spiritual kingdom.
 Help us to grasp what that means.
-Help us to strengthen our commitment to the King and to do his will more completely.
-As we read these stories about Jesus we wonder how we would have responded.
+Help us to strengthen our commitment to the King.
+Help us to do his will more completely.
+As we read these stories about Jesus, we wonder how we would have responded.
 We pray for your help as we live life as subjects of the King in His kingdom, in Jesus' name, Amen.